JulieMontoya/AdveBuilder/bobajob_st/spoiler.md

 It's tuned to an oldies station.
 ```

-The Elvis song is a not-very-useful clue about tigers.
+The Elvis song is a not-very-useful clue about tigers  (the player may well already have found out the hard way anyway).
 The comedy ballad is a more useful clue how to mend the pipe.

 In order to be able to `WATER PLANT` and complete the fourth job, the player must have fed Tiddles and refilled the empty milk bottle with water.

 The last building in the street proper is the library.
 This, too, is closed; but reading the sign on the door will reveal an additional exit from the base of the steps, which leads to a self-service book deposit machine.
 Here the player is clued to `SCAN BOOK` to open the depository slot, and `INSERT BOOK` to complete job number two.
 The machine also offers a free gift, which turns out to be a stick of chewing gum.
-To the `EAST` of the book deposit machine is a grassy knoll, and a first-aid kit which may be `SEARCH`ed to reveal a sticking plaster.
+To the `EAST` of the book deposit machine is a grassy knoll; here there is also a first-aid kit, which may be `SEARCH`ed to reveal a sticking plaster and a (useless) empty pill packet.

-The player can now go to the flat, `CHEW GUM` until it is soft and squidgy, and `MEND PIPE`  (using the soft, squidgy gum to plug up the hole and wrapping the sticking plaster around to hold it in place while it sets hard)  to complete the third job.
+The player can now go to the flat, `CHEW GUM` until it is soft and squidgy, and `MEND PIPE`  (using the soft, squidgy gum to plug up the hole in the pipe and wrapping the sticking plaster around to hold it in place while it sets hard)  to complete the third job.

 After completing all four tasks, the player has been led to believe the driver from the agency will return to collect them and the game is won .....
 But instead, an extra job is discovered on the reverse of the list: